stonepros/stone/doc/rados/configuration/bluestore-config-ref.rst

 ``bluestore_cache_size_ssd`` and ``bluestore_cache_size_hdd`` config
 options).

-BlueStore and the rest of the Ceph OSD daemon do the best they can to work within this memory budget.
+BlueStore and the rest of the Stone OSD daemon do the best they can to work within this memory budget.
 Note that on top of the configured cache size, there is also memory consumed by the OSD itself, and some additional utilization due to memory fragmentation and other